Daltz333/Chit/README.md

 - Chit Client:
   - Provides a user interface that implements secure realtime UDP communication with other Psst! users.
-  - Performs Psst! message encryption and decryption using RSA PKE.
+  - Performs basic message encryption and decryption using RSA PKE.
 - Address Server:
   - TCP server for realtime communication
 - Public Key Server: